mbgg/public/infrastructure/trax_installation/installation.md

 ```
 # is preferred to use nfs from linux kernel
+# note: if nfs is enabled you cannot mount gluster on proxmox interface
 gluster volume set vmstore nfs.disable on
 # sharding to manage balanced big files and fast self-heal
 gluster volume set vmstore features.shard enable